Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 ### Phase2 of this project is devoted to sentiment analysis

-During my previous attempts at this subject, I realized that purely statistical variables, though abundent, is not very effective when it comes to figuring out individual's opinion, nor when it comes to classify what kinds of information certain specific individual is receiving.
+During my previous attempts at this subject, I realized that purely statistical variables, though abundent, is not very effective when it comes to figuring out individual's opinion, nor when it comes to classify what kinds of information specific individual is receiving.
 In short, sentiment analysis of tweet text message is absolutely necessary for achieveing the objective.

 The sentiment analysis in Phase2v2 (2nd re-write of Phase2) is performed using the LSTM (Long Short Time Memory) method, written with Theano.